barees63/go-segmentwebhookenrich/README.md

 #### 4. event `*Event` (optional)

 Once your webhook integration is configured your Segment source will send *all incoming events* to this app.
 By setting the `event` field `name` and `segment` we can select which events we actually want to process.
 If not set, the app will try to process all events.
+Currently the base code only filters one event, in the future it could be modified to recognize more.

 - **event.name** `string` - The name of the segment event.
 Using Lytics triggers this should be `segment_entered` or `segment_exited`.
 - **event.segment** `string` - The slug of the segment in Lytics (make sure API Access is enabled for the segment).